DistributedProofreaders/guiguts/INSTALL.md

 ## Perl Modules

-Guiguts requires the following Perl modules to be installed via CPAN:
+Guiguts requires several Perl modules to be installed via CPAN:

-* Tk
-* Tk::ToolBar
-* Text::LevenshteinXS
-* File::Which
-* Image::Size
-* LWP::UserAgent
-* WebService::Validator::HTML::W3C
-* XML::XPath

 The required Perl modules can be installed with the included helper script:
 ```
 perl install_cpan_modules.pl
 ```

 *Or* you can install them individually using `cpanm`.
-For example:
+You should refer to the helper script `install_cpan_modules.pl` for an up-to-date list of the modules required, and then install each one, for example:
 ```
+cpanm --notest --install File::HomeDir
-cpanm --notest --install LWP::UserAgent
+cpanm --notest --install Tk
+etc...
 ```